zelanko/sql-docs.de-de/docs/integration-services/scale-out/troubleshooting-scale-out.md

 ### <a name="symptoms"></a>Symptome

-*„System.ServiceModel.CommunicationException: Fehler beim Erstellen der HTTP-Anforderung für https://[Machine Name]:[Port]/ClusterManagement/.
-Dies ist möglicherweise darauf zurückzuführen, dass das Serverzertifikat im Fall von HTTPS nicht ordnungsgemäß mit HTTP.SYS konfiguriert wurde.
+*"System.ServiceModel.CommunicationException: An error occurred while making the HTTP request to https://[Machine Name]:[Port]/ClusterManagement/.
+This could be due to the fact that the server certificate is not configured properly with HTTP.SYS in the HTTPS case.
+This could also be caused by a mismatch of the security binding between the client and the server."* („System.ServiceModel.CommunicationException: Fehler beim Erstellen der HTTP-Anforderung für https://[Computername]:[Port]/ClusterManagement/.
 Dies könnte daran liegen, dass das Serverzertifikat nicht richtig mit „HTTP.SYS“ im HTTPS-Fall konfiguriert wurde.
 Eine andere mögliche Ursache kann eine fehlende Übereinstimmung bei der Sicherheitsbindung zwischen Client und Server sein.“*

 ### <a name="solution"></a>Lösung
 1.  Überprüfen Sie mithilfe des folgenden Befehls, ob das Scale Out-Masterzertifikat korrekt an den Port im Masterendpunkt auf dem Masterknoten gebunden ist: